ShirinG/shirinsplayground/content/page/conferences_podcasts_webinars.md

 ## Past talks, webinars, podcasts, etc.

-- In April 2023, you can hear me talk about Data and AI in the German [SoftwerkerCast podcast](https://softwerkercast.podigee.io/19-daten-ai-erklarbarkeit) (GERMAN).
-Part 2 about Explainable AI will follow in May.
+- In April & May 2023, you can hear me talk about Data and AI in the German [SoftwerkerCast podcast](https://softwerkercast.podigee.io/19-daten-ai-erklarbarkeit).
+Part 2 is about [Explainable AI](https://softwerkercast.podigee.io/20-explainable-ai) (GERMAN).

 <br>